BrownieO/Conlang-notes/Vocabulary/Science/radiation.md

 - ultraviolet = onkraimoraskeon

 ## Particle radiation (Ipaneon)
-This consists of fast subatomic particles...
+This consists of fast subatomic particles.
+Materials with unstable nuclei are labelled "radioactive" (ipangideon), and they commonly emit alpha, beta and gamma particles.